jackyzha0/quartz/content/VCS-Documentation/server-install/Database Migration Scripts.md

 - **transform_db_dump.sh**: Transforms the SQLite dump to be compatible with Postgres
 - **consolidate.sh**: Consolidates the transformed dump into the PostgreSQL database
 - **update_server_id.sh**: Updates the server ID in the Postgres database after the migration or at new setup
+- **cleanup_failed_database_migration.sh**: Resets Postgres schema and tables to initial state and deletes files that were created during migration process